-I am in awe of human nature; coaching is my laboratory for the nature and science of human connection, change, growth, development, and thriving.
+I am in awe of human nature; coaching is my laboratory for the nature and science of human connection, change, growth, development, leadership, and thriving.

-Margaret Moore, MBA (aka Coach Meg) is a 17-year veteran of the biotechnology industry in the US, UK, Canada, France.
+She is a 17-year veteran of the biotechnology industry in the US, UK, Canada, and France.
 She served in executive roles at three companies which later joined Sanofi, and served as CEO and COO of two biotech companies.
-In 2000, Margaret shifted from high tech medicine to coaching in healthcare and wellness, and founded Wellcoaches Corporation - strategic partner of the American College of Sports Medicine, now a standard-bearer for professional coaches in healthcare and wellness.
-The Wellcoaches School of Coaching has trained more than 11,000 health and wellness coaches in 50 countries.
+In 2000, Margaret shifted to coaching, founding Wellcoaches Corporation, a standard-bearer for professional coaches in healthcare and well-being.
+Wellcoaches has trained more than 15,000 health and wellness coaches in 50 countries.

 B.S.
-Biology, University of Western Ontario, 1978
+Biology, Western University, 1978

 The IOC is a global community of coaches.